usman-hoosein/cosc4353-group30/project/client/README.md

 # HOW TO START THE SERVER
 1. Clone the whole GitHub repo onto your local machine

-2. Open a terminal and locate this folder (project/client) on your machine
+2. Open a terminal (seperate from the back-end terminal) and locate this folder (project/client) on your machine

 3. Run
   ### 'npm install'